 Persons with Disabilities

-The law prohibits discrimination against persons with disabilities, but the government did not effectively enforce these provisions.
+The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, transportation, access to health care, the judicial system, or the provision of other state services, but the government did not effectively enforce these provisions.
 There is legislation to provide persons with disabilities less costly or free health care and access to education and employment.
 The law also includes building codes to provide for access to government buildings.
 Authorities did not implement all of these measures effectively.

 Persons with disabilities encountered discrimination and reported difficulty finding employment, including in government service.